 The focus will be on activities within the North Sea, but application of the collective expertise and skills within the Cluster will also have an EU and international dimension.

-The NSMC brings together the strengths and experience of its partner organisations: the University of East Anglia, Norfolk County Council in Norwich and the Gardline Group in Great Yarmouth.
+The NSMC brings together the strengths and experience of its partner organisations: the University of East Anglia, Norfolk County Council, Marsh Ltd and the Gardline Group.
 It combines academic excellence with real marine experience acquired in the North Sea and worldwide.
-Capabilities are enhanced by the many other organisations that work with the Clusters partners with expertise in renewables – in particular wind farms, offshore oil and gas, environmental monitoring, planning, surveillance, fabrication and construction.
+Capabilities are enhanced by the many other organisations that work with the Clusters partners, with expertise in renewables – in particular wind farms, offshore oil and gas, environmental monitoring, planning, surveillance, fabrication and construction.